 Study skills and support

 The MMLL Library is here to support you throughout your studies.
-Alongside our library collection, we offer in-person training sessions in essential study skills and we host a wealth of online resources to help you get the most out of your studies at Cambridge.
+Alongside our library collection, we offer training in essential study skills and we host a wealth of online resources to help you get the most out of your studies at Cambridge.

 Study skills support in person

-The MMLL Library runs a series of in-person training workshops throughout the academic year to help you get to grips with the skills you need to successfully complete your course of study.
+The MMLL Library runs a series of in-person workshops throughout the academic year to help you get to grips with the skills you need to successfully complete your course of study.
 These sessions are open to undergraduate and postgraduate students.

 Current topics offered in the academic year 2025/26: